Home Care Services

 What are the minimum number of hours required for home care services?

-We require a minimum of 4 hours per shift and have various options available, including live-in to early morning and late afternoon.
+We do not have any shift or weekly minimums.
+We tailor the length and frequency of shifts to what is needed by the client.
 We will work with you to come in at the times that are most convenient for you.
 Our respite care services are customized specifically to relieve family caregivers from their responsibilities.

 What are your caregivers’ qualifications?

-After passing an extensive background check, our caregivers are each trained by our owner, Robert Cronin, and attend ongoing training sessions related to dementia care, hospice care, and more to improve our home care services.
+After passing an extensive background check, our caregivers are each trained and attend ongoing training sessions related to dementia care, hospice care, and more to improve our home care services.